-There is no charge for our groups.
-We do not want money to hinder or discourage anyone from getting the support they need after a loss.
+There is a $75.00 registration and materials fee.
+We do not want money to hinder or discourage anyone from getting the support they need after a loss, so scholarships are available.
 Donations are welcomed.

 When are groups held?

 Groups are held weeknights, usually 7-8:30pm, in Long Beach.
-They usually meet once a week for eight weeks.
-A schedule of upcoming groups can be found on our website under the “current grief groups offered”
+They meet once a week for nine weeks.

 Can I drop in?

-Due to the confidential nature of each group, we do not permit drop-ins.
-Please call to pre-register.
+Because the information shared in group is confidential, we do not permit drop-ins.
+Please call to preregister.